Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 2

 Nuggets vs. Suns Betting Trends

-- The Nuggets are outscoring opponents by 3.3 points per game with a +273 scoring differential overall.
-They put up 115.8 points per game (12th in the NBA) and allow 112.5 per contest (eighth in the league).
+- The Nuggets average 115.8 points per game (12th in the league) while giving up 112.5 per contest (eighth in the NBA).
+They have a +273 scoring differential overall and outscore opponents by 3.3 points per game.

-- The Suns have a +170 scoring differential, topping opponents by 2.0 points per game.
-They're putting up 113.6 points per game, 17th in the league, and are allowing 111.6 per outing to rank sixth in the NBA.
+- The Suns' +170 scoring differential (outscoring opponents by two points per game) is a result of putting up 113.6 points per game (17th in NBA) while giving up 111.6 per contest (sixth in league).

-- The two teams combine to score 229.4 points per game, 0.4 more points than this matchup's point total.
+- The teams combine to score 229.4 points per game, 0.4 more points than this matchup's total.

-- These teams surrender 224.1 points per game combined, 4.9 points fewer than this matchup's over/under.
+- These teams give up 224.1 points per game combined, 4.9 points fewer than this matchup's total.

-- Phoenix has compiled a 42-39-1 record against the spread this season.
+- Phoenix has covered 42 times in 82 chances against the spread this season.

 Nuggets Player Props